The best USB sticks for smart TVs in 2023

 Top tip: Always choose USB 3.0 or faster

 The most important thing to look for when choosing USB sticks for smart TVs is USB 3.0.
-A sizable majority of USB cables use a USB 'Type A' connector - the usual larger rectangular type that you can see in the image above.
+Most USB cables use a USB 'Type A' connector – the usual larger rectangular type you can see in the image above.
 However, in terms of data transfer speed, they're not all the same.

 A USB 3.0 (or USB 3.1) connection is an improvement over the older USB 2.0 connection, as is the latest USB-C which is a different size and shape.
 The majority of sticks now use the USB 3.0/1 port.
-It can be identified by its bright blue colour, whereas the older USB 2.0 is solid black.
+Its bright blue colour can identify it, whereas the older USB 2.0 is solid black.
 If your port or memory stick isn't blue, it'll be USB 2.0 - nowhere near fast enough for smooth recording and playback of TV video files.

 How to choose the best USB for your smart TV